sfdrogojan/sfmc-csharp-sdk/docs/TransactionalMessagingApi.md

 <a name="getqueuemetricsforsmsdefinition"></a>
 # **GetQueueMetricsForSmsDefinition**
-> ResponseGetQueueMetricsForSendDefinition GetQueueMetricsForSmsDefinition (string definitionKey)
+> GetQueueMetricsForSendDefinitionResponse GetQueueMetricsForSmsDefinition (string definitionKey)

 getQueueMetricsForSmsDefinition